lsst-uk/lasair4/docs/source/core_functions/rest-api.md

 ##### Get Your Token

-Once you are logged in on the website, clik on your name at the top right, and choose "My Profile".
+Once you are logged in on the website, click on your name at the top right, and choose "My Profile".
 The API key is shown there.

 #### Methods